pvcraven/web-development-class/source/assignments/finalize_site/finalize_site.rst

 * How did they affect your work in collaborating on this website?
 * Which of these methods did you apply to come to agreement?

+Note that a reasonable percent of your grade comes from your write-up.
+So don't do lots of work on the project, but short-change your grade by barely writing up anything.
+Check out the rubric.

 The last part of your grade will come from issues and code check-ins that are tagged with your name on GitHub.